Leadership at Lab

 The Lab School of Washington has long benefited from strong, stable leadership.
 There have been just three heads of school since Lab’s founding in 1967 — all three thoughtful, forward-thinking educators, dedicated to the success of their students and whole community.

 Head of School

-Taking on the role of head of school July 1, 2020, Kim Wargo comes to The Lab School with more than 20 years of experience in education, beginning her career as a teacher, then serving as associate head and head of school for four other schools across the country.
+In July 2020, Kim Wargo became Lab's third head of The Lab School.
+She comes to the position with more than 20 years of experience in education, beginning her career as a teacher, then serving as associate head and head of school for four other schools across the country.

 Kim Wargo serves as head of School of The Lab School of Washington.
 Prior to her headship at Lab, Kim has been head of three independent schools around the country, and has also had other senior leadership roles.
 Kim served as head of School at the Katherine Delmar Burke School in San Francisco, as Eugene McDermott Headmistress at The Hockaday School in Dallas, and as head of school at GEMS World Academy in Chicago.
 Kim has also served as associate head of school at the Isidore Newman School in New Orleans and as head of the Upper School at the Louise S. McGehee School in New Orleans.
 She began her career in education at the Hill School of Ft.
 Worth, a school for students with learning differences, where she taught 2nd through 8th grade students and was named Teacher of the Year.
 Kim has also served as director of College Counseling, History Department chair, and Middle and Upper School History and Government teacher.